-The current prime rate in Canada is 2.45%.
-It’s remained unchanged since March 31, 2020.
+The current prime rate in Canada is 6.7%, as of January 2023.
 Sometimes called the prime lending rate, the prime rate is the annual interest rate financial institutions charge their most creditworthy customers.

 As mentioned, the prime rate in Canada is the annual interest rate that banks and other financial institutions charge their best customers.
 But that’s not its only purpose.